Whale Shark Regulation Summary

 The season of the whale sharks in the Yucatan Peninsula begins from mid-May and ends close to the mid of September.
 However, the greatest concentration of whale sharks that you can find in Riviera Maya is between the months of July and August.
+A whale shark regulation has been set up to protect these giants and promoting sustainable tourism.

 Swimming with the largest fish in the ocean world (the largest animal of the world is the blue whale but it is a mammal and not a fish!) could be the most exciting experience without the fear of being eating for one of this majestic fish.